vbundage/edr-telemetry/README.md

 Telemetry
 =========

 Telemetry is a framework used to generate activity such as process, file, and network activity.
-The logged activity is used to test an EDR agent to ensure it captures data properly.
+The logged activity is used to test an agent to ensure it captures data properly.

 <!-- toc -->
 - [Telemetry](#telemetry)